 Travel to the school is primarily by car for those outside the immediate village, though there are safe walking routes for local residents.
 Parking near the school gate can be busy during drop-off and pick-up times, so the school encourages a "park and stride" approach where possible.

-Yes, it is currently the top-performing primary school in the Woodbridge area.
-In 2024, over 91% of its pupils achieved the expected standard in reading, writing, and maths, significantly outperforming the England average of 62%.
+It is currently ranked 2nd among primary schools in the Woodbridge area.
+In the current Key Stage 2 dataset, 80% of its pupils achieved the expected standard in reading, writing, and maths.

 Applications are made through the Suffolk County Council admissions portal.
-The deadline for Reception entry for September 2026 was 15 January 2026.
-Late applications are processed after on-time offers, making them much less likely to be successful given the school's popularity.
+The deadline for Reception entry for September 2027 is 15 January 2027, with offers issued on 16 April 2027.
+Late applications are processed after on-time offers.

 Yes, Eyke provides a Breakfast Club from 7:30am and an After School Club that runs until 5:30pm Monday to Friday.
 Both sessions must be booked in advance and are priced at £4.50 and £8.50 respectively.